SanchitMinocha/Data-Visualisation/README.md

 ```
    Average size of apps is same for all category.
 But few gaming apps have the largest size in apps store.
 ```
-10.Do paid apps support more devices?
+10. Do paid apps support more devices?
 ```
    No. Both, free and paid apps support almost the same number of devices.
 In case of 'Educational' apps, free apps support less devices.
 ```
-11.Does a better rating count leads to a better rating?
+11. Does a better rating count leads to a better rating?
 ```
    Yes.
 Maximum apps having rating count more than 1000 have a user rating of 4.5.
 ```
-12.Do expensive apps have a higher user rating?
+12. Do expensive apps have a higher user rating?
 ```
    Yes.
 Apps having price more than 15$ have usually good rating.
 ```
-13.What is the relative proportion of free apps on app store?
+13. What is the relative proportion of free apps on app store?
 ```
    56.35% apps on apps store are free
 ```
-14.Which apps are exceptionally priced in app store?
+14. Which apps are exceptionally priced in app store?
 ```
    The most exceptionally priced apps are of education.
 ```
-15.Paid apps of which genre start from a higher price?
+15. Paid apps of which genre start from a higher price?
 ```
    Educational apps
 ```